ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 =--

-+-- {: .num_remark}
++-- {: .num_remark #LocallyCompactVarying}
 ###### Remark
-**(terminology issue regarding "locally compact")**
+**(varying terminology regarding "locally compact")**

 On top of the terminology issue inherited from that of "compact", remark \ref{CompactTerminology}
 (regarding whether or not to require "[[Hausdorff topological space|Hausdorff]]" with "compact"; we do not), the definition of "locally compact" is subject to further ambiguity in the literature.
-There are various definitions of locally compact spaces alternative to def. \ref{LocallyCompactSpace}.
+There are various definitions of locally compact spaces alternative to def. \ref{LocallyCompactSpace}, we consider one such alternative definition below in def. \ref{LocalCompactnessViaCompactNeighbourhoodBase}.

-For [[Hausdorff topological spaces]] all these definitions happen to be equivalent, but in general they are not.
+For [[Hausdorff topological spaces]] all these definitions happen to be equivalent (prop. \ref{InHausdorffSpacesDefinitionsOfLocalCompactnessAgree} below), but in general they are not.

 The version we state in def. \ref{LocallyCompactSpace} is the one that gives various results (such as the [[universal property]] of the mapping space, prop. \ref{UniversalPropertyOfMappingSpace} below) _without_ requiring the Hausdorff property.